MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/join-a-teams-call.md

 Join a Teams call is a new way for you to have effective conversations with your customers.
 During an active conversation, you can quickly move your call or chat to Microsoft Teams.
 On Teams, you can share your screen, connect on video, and cobrowse to offer more personalized support to your customer.

-If you already have Teams, you don't need any other investments to use Join a Teams call.
+If you already have Teams, you don't need any other investments to use the Join a Teams call feature.
 Your customers don’t need a Teams license or previous experience using Teams.

 ## Prerequisites